 - Caulk gun (For the Liquid Nails adhesive)

 You might not own something like a caulk gun (they are cheap) or a good drill.
-You can rent drills pretty cheaply (in my area, you can rent a drill for $20 over a 24 hour period), so don't let that stop you if you really want to build this.
+You can rent drills pretty cheaply (in my area, you can rent a drill for $20 over 24 hours), so don't let that stop you if you want to build this.

-I chose the melamine composite board because I like the way it looks and I didn't want to have to do more painting, sanding and refinishing on unfinished wood.
+I chose the melamine composite board because I like how it looks, and I didn't want to do more painting, sanding, and refinishing on unfinished wood.
 I love the beauty of wood, but I think white is the best color for a vanity since it is color neutral.

-Of course some of you are probably experts at finishing wood and would probably prefer to choose your own wood and finish it as you wish.
+Of course, some of you are probably experts at finishing wood and would probably prefer to choose your wood and finish it as you wish.
 That could be amazing!
-If you do make a gorgeous mirror with a different wood, I'd love to see a photo.
+I'd love to see a photo if you make a gorgeous mirror with different wood.
 Please send it to me!

 Here's a rough sketch of the plan:

-I really fell in love with the way the chrome light bars looked and thought they would look gorgeous with the mirror.
+I fell in love with the way the chrome light bars looked and thought they would look gorgeous with the mirror.
 I was originally going to get the Sea Gull Lighting bars from Home Depot, but they won't have them in stock for another month.
-The Nuovo bars from Amazon are exactly the same design and only slightly more expensive, so I went with those.
+The Nuovo bars from Amazon are the same design and slightly more expensive, so I went with those.
 Amazon got the bars to me in pretty good shape.
-There was a small problem with the 6-light bar which had a small chip on one of the ceramic sockets.
-I decided this wasn't serious and since it was invisible and not dangerous, I just used the bar "as is".
+There was a small problem with the 6-light bar, which had a small chip on one of the ceramic sockets.
+I decided this wasn't serious, and since it was invisible and not dangerous, I just used the bar "as is."

 Designing the project was an exercise in finding the right balance between available, inexpensive mirrors and the length of the available light bars that still fit in my room.
 Custom mirror sizes get expensive fast.
-My first idea was to have 5 lights across the top and 4 lights along each side.
-This would give external dimensions of 30" x 24".
+My first idea was to have five lights across the top and four on each side.
+That would give external dimensions of 30" x 24".
 Since each light bar is 4.25" wide (the width is wrong on Amazon.com), I could use a mirror of up to 30" x 19.75".
 I discovered that mirrors in this size range were hard to find and quite expensive: around $80-$150 or more.
-I noticed that you can get a standard size 36" x 24" mirror for only $24.
-By changing to a 6-light bar on the top with two 5-light bars along each side, I'll have enough room for this mirror and it still fits the space I have available.
+I noticed that you could get a standard size 36" x 24" mirror for only $24.
+By changing to a 6-light bar on the top with two 5-light bars along each side, I'll have enough room for this mirror, which still fits the available space.
 This small adjustment reduced the cost of the project by over $100!
-It leaves a little bit of space at the bottom of the mirror, but I'm fine with that.
+It leaves a little space at the bottom of the mirror, but I'm fine with that.

 Your area might have different sizes of inexpensive mirrors.
-The variety of light bars available gives you lots of options for adjusting the size of the project if you need to use a different size mirror.
+The variety of light bars available gives you many options for adjusting the project size if you need to use a different mirror.
 Both Seagull Lighting and Nuovo (and probably others) have light bars with 3, 4, 5, or 6 bulbs (corresponding sizes: 18", 24", 30" 36").
 So you have options.